peterhinch/micropython_eeprom/README.md

 The I2C interface requires pullups, typically 3.3KΩ to 3.3V although any value up to 10KΩ will suffice.
 The Pyboard 1.x has these on board.
 The Pyboard D has them only on I2C(1).
+Even if boards have pullups, additional externalresistors will do no harm.

 If you use a Pyboard D and power the EEPROMs from the 3V3 output you will need to enable the voltage rail by issuing:
 ```python
 machine.Pin.board.EN_3V3.value(1)
 ```
 Other platforms may vary.
-Even if boards have pullups connecting external resistors will do no harm.

 # 3. Files